adamrossnelson/CleryData/README.md

 All files are intended to be reverse compatible to Version 13.
 Use of version control.
 Also uses `saveold`.
 Intended as reverse compatible, but not tested. **Notes about assumptions or limitations maintained in the do files.**

-Each October 1st institutions are required to report Clery tallies.
-Generally each Spring the US Department of Education releases the data collected from those tallies.
-Spring 2017 release, for example, contained data from 2014 2015 & 2016.
+The Clear Act requires that each October 1st institutions report Clery tallies.
+Each Spring the US Department of Education releases the data collected from those tallies.
+The Spring 2017 release, for example, contained data from 2014 2015 & 2016.
 This repo provides scripts that will build a panel data set representing years 2005 through the most recently available year.

 The data comes from: https://ope.ed.gov/campussafety/#/datafile/list.
 This repo uses methods and procedures similar to those found in [StataIPEDSAll](https://github.com/adamrossnelson/StataIPEDSAll) and [colscore](https://github.com/adamrossnelson/colscore).

-For background on the context and universe of higher education data see [StataIPEDSAll - Contextual Note](https://github.com/adamrossnelson/StataIPEDSAll/blob/master/README.md#3-contextual-note)
+For background on the context and universe of higher education data, see [StataIPEDSAll - Contextual Note](https://github.com/adamrossnelson/StataIPEDSAll/blob/master/README.md#3-contextual-note)

 # 2. Table of Contents